Superhero Movie

-Superhero Movie is a 2008 American parody film written and directed by Craig Mazin, produced by Robert K. Weiss and David Zucker, and starring Drake Bell, Sara Paxton, Christopher McDonald and Leslie Nielsen.
-It was originally titled Superhero! as a nod to one of Zucker's previous films, Airplane!
-(1980), in which Nielsen also starred.
+Superhero Movie is a 2008 American parody film written and directed by Craig Mazin, produced by Mazin, Robert K. Weiss and David Zucker, and starring Drake Bell, Sara Paxton, Christopher McDonald and Leslie Nielsen.
+The film follows a socially awkward teenager who becomes a Spider-Man-like masked vigilante with superpowers after being bitten by a radioactive dragonfly, and must use his new abilities to stop a villainous businessman from harvesting the life force of others.

-A spoof of the superhero film genre, primarily Sam Raimi's Spider-Man (2002) and Christopher Nolan's Batman Begins (2005), as well as other lampooned cameos of mid-2000s Marvel film adaptations from 20th Century Fox such as X-Men trilogy and Fantastic Four (2005), the film follows in the footsteps of the Scary Movie series of comedies (2000–present), with which the film's poster shares a resemblance.
-It was also inspired by, and contains homages to some of Zucker, Abrahams and Zucker's earlier spoof films such as Airplane! and The Naked Gun (1988 and 1994 respectively).
+A spoof of the 2000s superhero film genre, primarily Sam Raimi's Spider-Man (2002) and Christopher Nolan's Batman Begins (2005), it also parodies other 2000s superhero films such as X-Men (2000) and Fantastic Four (2005).
+The film draws inspiration from the Scary Movie series, with which the film's poster shares a resemblance.
+It was also inspired by, and contains homages to some of Zucker, Abrahams and Zucker's earlier spoof films such as Airplane!
+(1980) and the Naked Gun trilogy (1988, 1991 and 1994 respectively).
+In the case of the former, the film was originally titled Superhero! as a nod to Airplane!, in which Nielsen also starred.

 Production began on September 17, 2007, in Los Angeles.
-It was released on March 28, 2008, in the United States to generally negative reviews from critics.
+It was released by MGM Distribution Co. on March 28, 2008, in the United States to negative critical reviews, but grossed $73 million against a $35 million budget.
+The film has made a loyal cult following in the parody genre.